-We provide emergency care and long-term followup for survivors of exploitation and abuse
+We provide temporary emergency care and longterm family-based care for survivors of abuse and trafficking

 Our protection programs:

 When a woman or child is the victim of violence or exploitation, we work together with local authorities and child welfare officials to determine the best response.
+The first goal is to remove the perpetrator from the community if possible but sometimes a short term refuge is needed during that process.
 Our family-style emergency shelter provides temporary restorative care with the goal of getting every child back into a healthy family as soon as possible.

 When a child's birth family is not a safe option to return to, we seek out family-based alternatives.
 If kinship care is not possible, we recruit and equip foster families through the local church.
 We have placed 30 children in safe, family-based care.

 In marginalized communities, people don't report abuse for fear of deportation.
 We serve as trusted allies for these communities -- we are usually the first call parents make when a child goes missing or abuse is happening in a neighbor’s home.
 We respond to reports in collaboration with our local child protection network.